 The richest healthcare stories that we could ever encounter, flow from the times and ways in which healthcare products and services have transformed human lives.
 And, in the instances when such stories are told, deepest human connections are forged.
 It is in this moment we realize that there is a hero in all of us!
 The American Heart Association believes the same.
 Here’s how:

-Awareness about several health-related topics, information on healthcare products and services, emotional trauma associated with illness, as well as patients’ more empowered role in their healthcare, all of this can be addressed successfully through good storytelling.
+Awareness about several health-related topics, information on healthcare products and services, emotional trauma associated with illness, as well as patients’ more empowered role in their healthcare, all of this can be addressed successfully through health education videos.

-Here is an exemplary video from CRC Health Group, which showcases that every time someone makes a connection that leads her to a healthier path, the world around her transforms from the darkness of despair into the bright promise of infinite possibilities.
+Here is an animated health video from CRC Health Group, which showcases that every time someone makes a connection that leads her to a healthier path, the world around her transforms from the darkness of despair into the bright promise of infinite possibilities.

 The invoking video given above makes it is quite clear that animated storytelling can help healthcare companies in catering to multiple use cases.
-Let’s see some of these use cases with examples:
+Let’s see some of the best healthcare videos for different use cases:

 Creating unbranded and awareness oriented content is definitely a great idea in order to be noticed by a large and relevant target audience.
 When your content is designed in such a way that your audiences feel cared for, educated and powered, they experience a sense of belongingness.
 It is in this moment that your business is able to create a community of its own.
 With awareness based content at disposal, companies can gradually build thought leadership and then eventually redirect the incoming traffic to several landing pages on their specific websites.